Skip to Content

 It doesn’t matter if it’s “just a little lie” or something major, when someone lies easily and often, run.

-Lying isn’t always about words; it’s also what they hide, twist, or conveniently forget.
-They lie to avoid accountability, to get what they want, or to make themselves look good.
+These people lie to avoid accountability, to get what they want, or to make themselves look good.

 And here’s the thing: once someone proves they’re willing to lie to you, it’s only a matter of time before they betray you too.